howlerdesign/rust-website/README.md

+# THIS IS NOT FINISHED YET OK?
+IT WON'T WORK
 # Rust Website Template
 Rust Website Template is a NodeJS/EJS App built to easily set up a website for a Rust Community.

+## Config Options
+- Steam API Key (Optional if you don't want to display Steam member count)
+- Discord invite link (Optional)
+- Discord JSON API link (Optional)
+- Twitter link
+- YouTube link
+- Store link (tebex/gpay/craftingstore)
+- Facebook link

+### How to get Discord API Link?
+(This is not the invite link!)
+1. Go to your Discord Server Settings.
+2. Click "Widget".
+3. Click "Copy" next to JSON API.
+4. Paste it into discordAPILink in config.js.

 ## General Info
 * Change images, colors and text with simple config file.